 The face-to-face course meets for two daylong sessions, with breaks including lunch, for 12 instructional hours that include substantial time to work with instructor support, individually and (where applicable) in district teams.
 Three additional hours outside of class, to be spent completing assigned reading, writing and posting an introduction and reflections to the TPS Teachers Network, searching online for appropriate primary sources, and completing the lesson plan template, are part of the course requirements.
 It is usually possible for the participant who plans ahead and focuses narrowly to complete and submit a final lesson plan at the end of the second session, but the deadline for the completed lesson plan is one week after the second session, and accommodations are available by request.

-Online course (Sample syllabus from prior course)
+Online course (Sample syllabus from Spring 2022.)

 The 6-week online course will run 2.5 hours per week plus some additional reading, with twice-a-week deadlines for posting in the online discussion forum.
 Participants may complete work at a convenient time of day for them.
 There will be two scheduled 60-minute webinars.
 (Option to watch recordings if needed.)
 Each week will include a mix of readings, online activities, and video clips.
 Each week, participants will write and post responses to prompts related to readings, and reply to classmates’ posts while reflecting on steps in lesson planning in the second half of the week.
 Over the six weeks, participants will each create a text set of primary sources and write a lesson plan that employs techniques of access for English Learners.
 In the 4-week online summer session, the format will be similar, with equal hours of engagement over a shorter timeline.